-\emph{Weighted Graph Optimization}.--- The Maximum Weighted Independent Set (MWIS) problem on graph $G(V,E)$ comprized of $E$ edges and $V$ vertices, each of weight $w_i>0$, is defined as finding the subset of vertices offering the highest total summed weights whilst ensuring that no pair of adjacent vertices (i.e. connected by an edge) are included.
+The Maximum Weighted Independent Set (MWIS) problem on graph $G(V,E)$ comprized of $E$ edges and $V$ vertices, with each vertex having weight $w_i>0$, is defined as finding the subset of vertices offering the highest total summed weights whilst ensuring that no pair of adjacent vertices (i.e. connected by an edge) are included.
 Introducing the binary variables $n_i=\{0,1\}$ to indicate whether vertex $i$ belongs to the MWIS set, the classical cost function that must be minimized to solve the MWIS problem is

 where $U_{ij}>\mathrm{max}_k(w_k)$.
 Here the first term rewards inclusion of high-weight vertices, whilst the second term acts to penalize inclusion of vertices connected by an edge.
 For the case that $G$ is a UDG, this cost function can be natively mapped to the case of a neutral atom array which has the Hamiltonian given by